ImperialCollegeLondon/RowActionMethods.jl/README.md

 Normal installation with `Pkg` will hopefully come in time.

+## Known Limitations/Issues/Workarounds
+- MathOptInterface's method for adding constrained variables is incompatible with this package.
+To constrain a variable, declare it and then add a specific constraint.

 ## Contribution
 If you run into any issues, or want to use some specific features of JuMP that aren't available, please raise an issue.